 Try to make sure there's a contrast in style or weight between your fonts.
 For example, use a bold with a light style, or pair a serif with a sans serif.
 If you have the makings of a typography geek, like me, take a look at myfonts.com for thousands of inspiring font designs.

 Once you have your brand elements and a lovely new style guide from your designer, you will need some collateral to put your visual identity out to the world.
 Here are some things you might need:

 - email template (e.g. Mailchimp)

 - headed stationery

-If you're design-inclined, you can have a go at creating some items, such as social media images, yourself using Canva or similar programs.
+If you have a good design eye, you might be able to make some simple items yourself using Canva or similar programs.
 Steer clear of Word as it really doesn't make it easy to create good design.
 You'll need your logo and brand elements in print and web formats from your designer (high resolution CMYK for print, low resolution RGB for web).